medalight/callable-bond-hedging/README.md

 For a high yield or EM issuer it does matter.
 Take a scenario where rates fall and the credit spread widens or holds.
 On rates alone, cancelling the swap looks optimal.
 But the bond is not actually going to be called, because the wider spread kills the issuer's refinancing math.
 The hedge switches itself off exactly when the underlying rate risk is still there, leaving a choice between re-hedging at the new lower rate (a loss if rates keep falling) or not re-hedging (unprotected if rates snap back).
 High yield bonds compound this with step down call premiums, designed to make early calls expensive and unlikely, a feature a standard Bermudan swaption has no way to represent, since its strike cannot vary with time.

-That is the starting point of this project.
-Trying to hedge the option itself introduces a second, harder mismatch on top of the first.
-The simpler approach, hedge the book's rate risk with vanilla swaps and leave the credit risk alone, gives up on being exact but avoids ever exercising on the wrong signal, since a vanilla swap has no optionality to mistime in the first place.
-What it costs instead is the rebalancing this project goes on to measure.
+The simpler approach, hedge the book's rate risk with vanilla swaps and leave the credit risk alone, gives up on being exact but avoids exercising on the wrong signal.

 ## The result